Performance golf ball fitting focuses on finding the best ball for your game and lowering your score.

 Team Titleist Shots of the Year: Zach Johnson Edition

 Team Titleist Shots of the Year: Rickie Fowler Edition

 Team Titleist Shots of the Year: Jason Dufner Edition

 Team Titleist Shots of the Year: Scott Stallings Edition

 Titleist Brand Ambassador Zach Johnson's victory at John Deere Classic turned out to be anything but routine.

-After four rounds of solid play at TPC Deere Run, Zach, the local favorite, found himself in a playoff with fellow Pro V1x loyalist Troy Matteson.
+After four rounds of solid play at TPC Deere Run, Zach, the local favorite, found himself in a playoff.
 On the first playoff hole, both players found the water and ended up making bogeys to force another hole of sudden death.